leondz/hatespeechdata/README.md

 * Level of annotation: Posts - with context of the converstaional thread taken into account
 * Platform: Stormfront
 * Medium: Text
-* Annotation process: 1,144 sentences were annotated by 3 experts.
-Guidelines were then updated.
-Then, 1,018 sentences were annotated by three experts.
-The remaining sentences were annotated by just one person.
-* Annotation agreement: 1st round of annotation: 91%, 0.614 average Cohen's pairwise Kappa, 0.607 Fleiss' Kappa
-2nd round of annotation: 91%, 0.627 average Cohen's pairwise Kappa, 0.632 Fleiss' Kappa
 * Reference: de Gibert, O., Perez, N., Garcia-Pablos, A. and Cuadros, M., 2018.
 Hate Speech Dataset from a White Supremacy Forum.
 ArXiv,.

 __11. Hateful Symbols or Hateful People?
 Predictive Features for Hate Speech Detection on Twitter__